-In Paris La Villette parc, the radiotelescope has been activated Sunday July 21, 2019, thirty years after it was built.
+In Paris Parc de La Villette, the radiotelescope has been activated Sunday July 21, 2019, more than thirty years after it was built.

 While the radio-telescope was settled in Paris La Villette Parc 33 years ago it had never been used and all its electronic parts dismantled and electric main power removed soon after.
-Read the full story about the « Stars song » projecton the introduction page of this site describing the effort of rehabilitation accomplished by Dimension Parabole association since 2018.
-Based on a paper from 1984 published in an astronomy journal (Ciel et Espace) describing the new radiotelescope characteristics, we read about an existing transistor MOS-FET preamplifier located near the antenna dipolar source, we tentatively applied a 10-15 Volts continuous voltage to the coaxial cable descending from the source cavity in order to power it.
+Read the full story about the « Stars song » project on the introduction page of this site describing the effort of rehabilitation accomplished by Dimension Parabole association since 2018.
+Based on a paper from 1984 published in an astronomy journal (Ciel et Espace) describing the new radiotelescope characteristics, we read about an existing transistor MOS-FET preamplifier located near the antenna dipolar source.
+We thus tentatively applied a 10-15 Volts continuous voltage to the coaxial cable descending from the source cavity in order to try to power it on.
 In the 80’s a MOS-FET transistor preamplifier was the most performing device available.
 We did not have informations about its gain performance.
 We only had an information about its 1.5 dB noise figure.

 Then Rémi F6CNB/N5CNB used a 500 KHz-1,6 GHz spectrum analyzer connected to the antenna in order to measure the signal power received by the dipole antenna through the coaxial cable.
 A test pulse signal was sent at the same time by the analyzer through a second coaxial cable to a dipole located at the center of the parabolic dish reflector.
 This dipole had been designed for receiving calibration purpose.

 The following picture displays the level of received signal while the remote preamplifier was not powered by a continuous voltage.